City leaders balance social distancing and public access

 Fourth Ward Alderman Ray Ambrose, present in person at Wednesday's council meeting, says city leaders may be teleworking but they are still working, "24/7."

 "The public has a great opportunity to reach out and see what’s going on with the city council , seeing whats’ going on with the City of Davenport through social media" he said.
-"If they have questions we can easily be accessed through social media... or by phone," Ambrose said.
+"If they have questions we can easily be accessed through social media... or by phone."

 Matson said he encouraged citizens to send in comments by email, as many had done for an item on the agenda that would ban the practice of trying to convert members of the LGBTQ community.